MicrosoftDocs/customer-insights/ci-docs/permissions.md

 - Create measures using the **Measures** page (only *Build your own*).
 Can only create measures on tables that have a relationship path to customer profiles.

 > [!NOTE]
 > Marketing contributors can only create segments and measures from customer profiles, unified activities, segments, and customer measures.
-> Note that the Marketing contributor role has limited functionality in some areas compared to the contributor role.
+This permission has limited functionality in some areas compared to the Contributor role.
-> The Marketing contributors cannot search for customers in the *customers* view.
+> Marketing contributors can't search for customers in the *customers* view.

 ## Contributor